uom-hands-on-workshop/workshops/_build/html/_sources/topics/activities1.md

 Note that in this prompt, the comments from students were added as input to provide context to the LLM.

-3. (human & AI) combine the list of identified problems in students' comments.
+3. (human & AI) review and refine the list of identified problems in students' comments.

 **Tips**:
 - Ensure the comments can be clearly identified in your prompt.